 The attendees at these events are not generally inside the organization.
 They might share a common interest or have a collective issue that the organizer of this event may help them with.
 External hybrid events involve your external audience, customers, prospects, or learners of an educational institution, community, or business organization that needs to be gathered for an event.
 Examples of external hybrid events would be conferences, summits, concerts, parties, virtual social hours/networking, seminars, workshops, classes, trade shows, and product launches.

 B. Why Host a Virtual Event?

 Virtual events are held for the same reasons as in-person events: to deliver a message, educate, drive revenue, build loyalty, add value, etc. Meeting and event planners can choose between in-person, virtual, and hybrid events.
 Each type of event comes with its own set of pros and cons.
-When deciding whether or not to make the event virtual, consider what the audience is intended to gain from the event and how well those goals can be reached virtually versus in person.
+When deciding whether or not to make the event virtual, consider what the audience intends to gain from the event and how well those goals can be reached virtually versus in person.

 Reasons to Host a Virtual Event:

 The main reason why event owners host virtual events is that they are scalable, they have low barriers to entry, they are inexpensive and they provide networking possibilities in times when in-person events are not an option.